vighneshiyer/vighneshiyer.com/content/research/comp-arch/chiplet_research.md

 +++
-title = "Academic Computer Architecture Research in Chiplets" date = 2023-02-28 aliases = ["misc/chiplet-research"]
+title = "Chiplet Research in Academia" date = 2023-02-28
+aliases = ["misc/chiplet-research"]
 draft = false
 slug = "academic-comparch-chiplet-research"
+description = "A critical look at academic computer architecture research with regards to chiplets"
 +++

 ## What Are Chiplets?